SAIKIRANN226/AWS_DevOps_Notes/Jenkins/Overview.md

   it will scan the code and upload to the "Sonarqube" console (or) server.
 Then developers will see the results in "Sonarqube" console (or) server.
 - Port number of sonarqube is 9000.
+- Sonar-project.properties ?
+- Quality Gates in sonarqube (We keep some standards) ?
+- What is multi branch pipeline ?
+We are using multi branch pipeline in jenkins.
+- What is Jenkins shared library ?
+What is the process ?
+- For example developers are the owner of the catalogue repository, but jenkinsfile will be managed by the DevOps engineer only.
+So DevOps engineer doing frequent changes in devops repo (Catalogue) is not good.
+For this only we have jenkins shared library (Centralized pipeline).
+For example if we have 20 repos we need to write same jenkinsfile for every repo, instead we can create and maintain the shared library repo (Groovy code, reusable pipeline steps).
+We can keep all multiple pipelines in jenkins shared library for different languages and deployment platforms.
+- We need to inform this Jenkins shared library repo to the jenkins by going to the manage jenkins, system, global pipeline libraries, add here, default version should be main and name (Any-name), project repo should be git URL.
+Refer this library in jenkins pipeline using @Library('roboshop-shared-library').
+We use groovy syntax in jenkinsfile #!groovy
+- How to call these pipelines ?
+For example nodejsVM, javaVM, pythonVM is a centralized pipeline, we need to send parameters like what type of application and component to "pipelineDecission.groovy"

 ### Session-46
+-
 ### Session-47